Shreyas0047/Urban-Pulse-Ai/README.md

 1. Login or register with email and password.
 2. Add a location, complaint text or voice transcript, and optional image.
 3. Review AI-generated description and submit the case.
+4. Receive the routed authority, department unit, and broadcast status where applicable.
-4. Generate a PDF, forward the complaint, or notify close contacts.
+5. Generate a PDF, forward the complaint, or notify close contacts.
-5. Track the complaint later from the dedicated complaints view.
+6. Track the complaint later from the dedicated complaints view.

 ### Admin Journey

 1. Open the dashboard and inspect review load, hotspot concentration, and open-case pressure.
-2. Open a complaint in the case-file modal to inspect history, alerts, and AI reasoning.
+2. Open a complaint in the case-file modal to inspect history, alerts, AI reasoning, routing, and emergency broadcast audit.
 3. Update status or acknowledge alerts.
 4. Use the operations map to focus on geographic clusters and jump into cases quickly.
 5. Manage roles, account state, and account deletion from the accounts area.